MSouilah/Radmax_v2/README.md

 RaDMaX<sup>2</sup> requires Python 3.x, SciPy, Numpy and LMFIT.
 Instructions for Windows and GNU/Linux are given below.
+You also need to have install chrome browser on your machine.
+Edge is also working on windows.

 ## MS Windows
 1. For most users, especially on Windows and Mac, the easiest way to install scientific Python is to download **one** of these Python distributions, which includes most of the key packages: